SAP-samples/teched2023-DA183v/exercises/ex03/README.md

 ## Start of the exercise

-In this section we will start creating the tables for our sample models and then upload the raw data to those tables in [Excercise 5](../ex05/README.md).
+In this section we will start creating the tables for our sample models and then upload the raw data to those tables in [Exercise 5](../ex05/README.md).

 We will start to create the tables in SAP Datasphere.